GardenKim2718/2024_automotive_software_7/README.md

 Comments
 --------------
-I uploaded the autonomous driving code from mid term.
+~~I uploaded the autonomous driving code from mid term.~~

-However, it seems that the formats and variables have changed alot from mid-term.
+~~However, it seems that the formats and variables have changed alot from mid-term.~~

-The code will not be able to build for now.
+~~The code will not be able to build for now.~~

+The vehicle is now drivable.